codyngpriest/alx-higher_level_programming/0x0B-python-input_output/README.md

 4. From JSON string to Object
 This is a function that returns an object (Python data structure) represented by a JSON string:

+5. Save Object to a file
+This is a function that writes an Object to a text file, using a JSON representation: